Silence

 The ratio on the merits

-Between March 2024 and April 2026, I submitted 11 executive-level written requests for a rule citation or a review mechanism.
-Playground Poker Club and the World Poker Tour have produced zero written responses on the merits in return.
+Between March 2024 and April 2026, I submitted 14 executive-level written requests for a rule citation or a review mechanism.
+Playground Poker Club and the World Poker Tour have produced zero written answers on the merits in return.

 The house kept